satwikkansal/wtfpython/README.md

 * So, to access `__honey` attribute in first snippet, we had to append `_Yo` to the front which would prevent conflicts with the same name attribute defined in any other class.
 * But then why didn't it work in the second snippet?
 Because name mangling excludes the names ending with double underscores.
 * The third snippet was also a consequence of name mangling.
 The name `__variable` in the statement `return __variable` was mangled to `_A__variable` which also happens to be the name of the variable we declared in outer scope.
+* Also, if the mangled name is longer than 255 characters truncation will happen.

 ---

 ---